divyeshradadiya/serpex-mcp/INTEGRATION_GUIDE.md

 **Issue:** `SERPEX_API_KEY environment variable is required`

-**Solution:** Make sure your API key is set in the Jan config file or environment.
+**Solution:** Make sure your API key is set in your MCP client configuration or environment.

 ### No Results Returned